Illinois

 What BIPA Covers

-Under Section 10 of BIPA, a "biometric identifier" includes a retina or iris scan, fingerprint, voiceprint, or scan of hand or face geometry.
-The definition explicitly excludes writing samples, written signatures, photographs, physical descriptions, demographic data, tattoo descriptions, and medical or health information.
+BIPA regulates the collection, storage, use, and dissemination of biometric identifiers and biometric information by private entities operating in Illinois.
+Under Section 10 of BIPA (740 ILCS 14/10), a "biometric identifier" includes a retina or iris scan, fingerprint, voiceprint, or scan of hand or face geometry.
+The statute explicitly excludes writing samples, written signatures, photographs, physical descriptions, demographic data, tattoo descriptions, and medical or health information.

 "Biometric information" is defined more broadly as any information based on a biometric identifier that is used to identify an individual, regardless of how it was captured or converted.